sdeoras/comp/README.md

-# go-scicomp
+# comp

+## about
-go-scicomp is a Go wrapper on TensorFlow intended to produce Go binaries with scientific computation capabilities.
+comp is a Go wrapper on TensorFlow intended to produce Go binaries with scientific computation capabilities.
 It is also nice to just drop the binary on a target machine with GPU and seamlessly take advantage of hardware acceleration.